The Biggest Cost To Run An Orthodontic Office?

 While dental coverage for children under age 19 is a required benefit under the Affordable Care Act, commonly called Obamacare, and is included in their health insurance plans, that’s not the case for adults.
 Covered California is the second to last among the state-run exchanges to offer dental coverage for adults.

-Since Covered California came to fruition for dental care Berkeley Dentists in the area have been receiving a flurry of calls regarding inqueries about everything from teeth whitening to dental implants.
+Since Covered California came to fruition for dental care Berkeley Dentists in the area have been receiving a flurry of calls regarding inquiries about everything from teeth whitening to dental implants.

 Dr. Whitley is no stranger to providing dental care to those who can’t afford it.
 Through “Give Kids A Smile Day” and Dental Lifeline, Dr. Whitley has chosen to provide free dental care to the needy of California through the CDA Cares clinics which run multiple times a year.